MARINE FOOTBALL CLUB - A BRIEF HISTORY

 More recently, the club have twice won the accolade as Football Foundation Community Club of the Year in 2009 and 2010, as voted by readers of the Non League Paper and in March 2011, the club were awarded the FA Charter Standard Community Club award by the Football Association.
 In 2010, the club were awarded Club of the Year by outgoing league sponsors UniBond.

-The club are looking to make continuing improvements to their Arriva Stadium base, two years ago new floodlights were installed at a cost of £70,000 and further improvement over the next few years is planned, with planning consent received for a new 130 seater stand and snack kiosk to be located at the Crosender Road end of the Stadium to balance out spectator facilities, details can be found at www.groundappeal.co.uk
+The club are looking to make continuing improvements to their Arriva Stadium base, two years ago new floodlights were installed at a cost of £70,000 and further improvement over the next few years is planned, with planning permission received for a new 130 seater stand and snack kiosk to be located at the Crossender Road end of the Stadium to balance out spectator facilities, details can be found at www.groundappeal.co.uk The Club are also looking to redevelop the front of the stadium, which is outdated and ageing.

 The Evo-Stik League Northern Premier » Premier Division